-- On July 27, 2017, the Company commenced its Phase 1 drilling campaign at its Mont Sorcier iron-titanium-vanadium project.
+- On July 27, 2017, the Company has commenced a Phase 1 drilling campaign at its Mont Sorcier Magnetite Iron Ore and Vanadium Project.
 Drilling began on July 21st, 2017.
-The drilling program was recommended in the NI 43-101 technical report dated October 29th, 2016, and was written by Claude P. Larouche, P.Eng., who has spent over 20 years working in the Chibougamau region. - On November 14, 2017, the Company announced that its Phase 1 drill results have been analyzed and integrated with its ongoing compilations and assessments pertaining to its 273.7 million-ton Mont Sorcier Fe-V-Ti project near Chibougamau, Quebec.
+The drilling program was recommended in the NI 43-101 technical report dated October 29th, 2016, and was written by Claude P. Larouche, P.Eng., who has spent over 20 years working in the Chibougamau region. - On November 14, 2017, the Company announced that its Phase 1 drill results have been analyzed and integrated with its ongoing compilations and assessments pertaining to its 273.7 million-ton Mont Sorcier Magnetite Iron Ore and Vanadium Project near Chibougamau, Quebec.
 All drill holes and resulting assays were taken from the Mont Sorcier South Zone.
-The program was aimed at confirming, and up-grading to current standards, a portion of the historical Fe-V-Ti resources established in the early 1960's and 1970's, from the Mont Sorcier Project South Zone (for more information see the press release issued on November 14, 2017 by the Company). - On November 16, 2017, the Company announced the commencement of its Phase 2 drilling campaign at its Mont Sorcier Iron-Vanadium-Titanium Project.
+The program was aimed at confirming, and up-grading to current standards, a portion of the historical Fe-V-Ti resources established in the early 1960's and 1970's, from the Mont Sorcier Project South Zone (for more information see the press release issued on November 14, 2017 by the Company). - On November 16, 2017, the Company announced the commencement of its Phase 2 drilling campaign at its Mont Sorcier Magnetite Iron Ore and Vanadium Project.
 Drilling began on November 13th, 2017.
 The first drill hole, MSS-17-08, was 275 meters in overall length and the core is now being logged.
-A Phase 2 drilling program was recommended in our NI 43-101 technical report dated October 29th, 2016 (available on SEDAR). - On December 8, 2017, Phase 2A drilling was completed.
-A total of 1,857 meters of core were drilled in a total of eight (8) new NQ-core diamond drill holes.
-Each drill core was split in half using a diamond saw, producing

-738 samples, each averaging two metres in length, totalling 1,447.8 metres for sampling.
-Samples taken from the eight (8) new drill holes weighed approximately four (4) tonnes in total and were prepped for analysis.
-The remaining half of each core was been placed into secured storage for future verification where necessary at the Company's own new core shack in Chibougamau, Quebec.
+A Phase 2 drilling program was recommended in our NI 43-101 technical report dated October 29th, 2016 (available on SEDAR). - On December 8, 2017, Phase 2A drilling was completed, with a total of eight (8) new drill holes.
+Samples taken from eight (8) new NQ-core diamond drill holes, weighing approximately four (4) tons in total, were shipped to Actlabs in Ancaster, Ontario, for analysis.
+Phase 2A of our continuing drill program yielded 1,857 meters of core from the eight (8) new drill holes.
+The core was split in half using a diamond saw, producing 738 samples, each averaging two meters in length, totaling 1,447.8 meters for sampling.
+The remaining half of each core has been placed into secured storage for future verification where necessary at the Company's own new core shack in Chibougamau.